October 23, 2020

 Dear ULS Community:

-May God bless you and keep you in these days of waiting!
+May God bless you in the week ahead!

 Yours in Christ,